Convex MPC Whole Body Control RL Policy 2026

 Joint PD Feedback

-A proportional-derivative feedback layer (Kp=175, Kd=20) runs on top of the feedforward torques.
-This is what keeps the system stable under perturbations that pure feedforward cannot handle.
+A proportional derivative feedback layer (Kp=175, Kd=20) runs on top of the feedforward torques.
+This keeps the system stable under disturbances that pure feedforward cannot handle.

 Kp=175 Kd=20